varabyte/kobweb/README.md

 ## What about Multiplatform Widgets?

 Jetbrains is working on an experimental project called "multiplatform widgets" which is supposed to bring the Desktop / Android API to the web.
-And it may seem like the Kobweb + Silk approach is competing with it.
+And it may seem like the Kobweb + Silk approach will be obsolete when it is finished.

 However, I've found there is a fundamental distance between Desktop / Android Compose and Web Compose.
 Specifically, Desktop / Android targets render to their own surface, while Web modifies a parallel html / css DOM tree and leaves it